SilverSneakers & Medicare

 SilverSneakers is the premier program encouraging older adults to participate in physical activities that will help them to pursue fitness goals on their own terms.
 It sponsors activities and social events designed to keep seniors healthy while encouraging social interaction.

 SilverSneakers provides guidance as well as convenient group exercise classes to help older adults improve general fitness, strength, flexibility, and walking ability.
-The program’s social events can also help you find new friends who also want to pursue an active lifestyle like you.
+The program’s social events can also help you find new friends who share the desire to pursue an active lifestyle like yourself.

-SilverSneakers is provided by a third party partner, Healthways, Inc., contracted with health plans offering the benefit.
+SilverSneakers is a program provided by a third party partner, Healthways, Inc., contracted with health plans offering the benefit.